Magnuww/bachelor_detection_pipeline/README.md

 Step 2:

-Run the mobai svm with the dataset created in previous step.
+Run the Svm with the dataset created in previous step.

 Usage:
 ```bash